brndnmtthws/startup-ideas/README.md

 * Consider a subscription model similar to Substack, with generous payments for content creators
 * Try to onboard big name youtubers, podcasters
 * No ads, subscription or a la carte only (for premium content)

+### Twitter clone

+* A twitter clone where everyone pays $1/mo
+* No follower counts, no favourite counts, no retweet counts
+* Allow tweet edits, increase tweet size limit to ~500 characters
+* Everything else is pretty much the same